How to Fix: Chrome Continue Where You Left off Feature Not Working

 1. Using a Keyboard Shortcut to Restore Tabs

-Another method for Chrome Continue where you left off not working is keyboard shortcuts.
-These are especially useful if there was an unexpected crash or even if you simply closed a tab by accident.
-Here’s the keyboard combo:
+One method to try when you find that Chrome Continue where you left off is not working, is to use keyboard shortcuts.
+These are especially useful if there was an unexpected crash, or even if you simply closed a tab accidentally.
+Here’s the keyboard combo you will need:

 For Windows: